pnowell/LibPhil/README.md

 ## Future Plans

+* Get a list of words associated with popular trends and write an app to randomly combine them
+    * Use this to brainstorm ideas for a game
 * Look into auto generating library dependencies based on header scan results
 * Figure out how to sync this git commit done directly on GitHub back down to my local repository
 * Begin work on integrating the Android NDK